eljsteer/LA-readme-ZY/README/README.md

   Application to generate ReadMe files from using NodeJS terminal.

   ## INSTALLATION
-  Install the software using "NPM init" and NPM "install inquirer" to install node packages
+  Install the software using "NPM init" and NPM "install inquirer" to install node packages.

   ## USAGE
   Type node index.js in the terminal at the root of the project application.